embeddedgo/embeddedgo.github.io/_posts/2020-06-21-playing_with_go_schedulers_on_a_dual-core_risc-v.md

 <p></p>
 {:/}

 Workload disturbs the stable state from the second example.
-We can observe quite long periods when all goroutines run on the same logical processor which may be disturbing.
+We can observe quite long periods when all goroutines run on the same logical processor which may be disturbing. *Edit: It doesn't have to be true.
+We print the whole line after each report received so it takes some lines to print a global change which affects many/all goroutines*.

 #### Summary